Mayo Pride

 Have any plans for the June Bank Holiday?
 Head to beautiful Westport and celebrate Mayo Pride with outdoor adventures, late-night antics and great company.

-Kicking off the celebrations on the Friday night is the glamorous Haus of WIG, a queer cabaret act with a monthly sold-out residency of The Sugar Club in Dublin.
+Kicking off the celebrations on the Friday night is the glamorous Haus of WIG, a queer cabaret act with a monthly sold-out residency at The Sugar Club in Dublin.
 Join great performers like Shaqira Knightley, Donna Fella and more for live music, dancing and other hijinks.
 Besides the Mayo Pride Parade itself, other events include a Big Gay Hike up Croagh Patrick, a Pride Boat Cruise around Clew Bay, a Pride After Party in The Mariner and a drag brunch to get your Bank Holiday Sunday started the right way.

 Mixture of free and ticketed events.
-Various venues, Westport, Co Mayo, May 31 - June 3.
+Various venues, Westport, Co Mayo, May 30 - June 2.

 Photo credit: @lucyniamhh_